-Being accused of a crime is a scary position to be in, but the help of an experienced DWI lawyer can empower you to fight to protect your rights.
+Being accused of a crime is a scary position to be in, but the help of an experienced Asheville DWI lawyer can empower you to fight to protect your rights.
 Working with a lawyer to handle your DWI case can make a significant difference in the outcome.
-An experienced lawyer can leverage their years of practicing, knowledge, and resources to pursue the best possible outcome for your case.
+An experienced Asheville DWI lawyer can leverage their years of practice, knowledge, and resources to pursue the best possible outcome for your case.

 What Is Considered a DWI in Asheville?

 Like in other states, there is a limit on how much alcohol you can have in your system while operating a vehicle.
 This limit differs between regular drivers and drivers operating commercial vehicles as they must follow stricter guidelines to drive safely.
 While one may only need to drink above the legal limit to be charged with a DWI, there are other cases where a DWI can occur.

 The following situations are considered a DWI in North Carolina: